8 Secrets for Vacuum-Sealing Your Fish

 When preparing to seal a fillet in its bag, make sure the end you're sealing is completely dry.
 Some anglers like to place paper towels at the top 2-3 inches of the bag, under the bag's seal, as an extra precaution.
 Before sealing, ensure that no part of your fish fillet is in the sealing area.
 Otherwise, it can lead to spoilage.
 The goal is to seal your fillet in its bag with as little moisture as possible.

 The goal of vacuum-sealing fish is to remove as much moisture as possible so your fish stays fresh for months.
 Use paper towels to dry your fish fillets because they absorb moisture quickly and are easy to discard.
+Absorbent pads are another excellent option because they soak up bacteria to preserve the quality of your catch and give it a less fishy taste.
 This step is essential if you decide to brine your fish, as your fillets will be wet after soaking in the brine.

 Check carefully for any bones, particularly rib bones.
 Occasionally, rib bones can protrude from fillets and pierce sealed bags.
 Removing bones also makes your catch more enjoyable to eat months later.

-Although vacuum sealing takes longer, the process ensures that your fish will taste incredible months later.
-After completing these nine steps, your fish should taste as fresh as the day you caught it.
+Although vacuum sealing takes longer, the process ensures an incredible-tasting fish months later.
+After completing these eight steps, your fish should taste as fresh as it did the day you caught it.